ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 Explain the format, make sure to be clear about what people are signing up for.

-If you’re not sure if you should include something, you can never provide to many details.
+If you’re not sure if you should include something, you can never provide too many details.

 #### Read it.
 Read everything you’ve written out loud.
 Everything you write will make perfect sense to you, but when you read something out loud, you get a better sense of how a guest is going to understand it.
 If it doesn’t sound like something you’d say, consider rewriting.
 Double check to make sure your spelling, grammar, and punctuation is correct.